magicznyleszek/portfolio-v9/_projects/selfportraits.md

 {% include modules/picture/picture.liquid file="selfportraits/selfportrait-2012-with-empty-mind.jpg" caption="X" %}
 {% include modules/picture/picture.liquid file="selfportraits/selfportrait-2012-with-logotype-021.jpg" caption="X" %}
 {% include modules/picture/picture.liquid file="selfportraits/selfportrait-2012-with-teeth.jpg" caption="X" %}

+2011 was time of loneliness.
+But besides being down, I fed on all these negative emotions -- I was able to draw like cray cray and to spread my interests over some philosophical subjects and more.
+This was of course not a thing I wanted or planned, and it was risky and not smart thing to do.
+I did went out as a better person, though, so YOLO I guess.

 {% include modules/picture/picture.liquid file="selfportraits/selfportrait-2011-01.jpg" caption="X" %}
 {% include modules/picture/picture.liquid file="selfportraits/selfportrait-2011-02.jpg" caption="X" %}
 {% include modules/picture/picture.liquid file="selfportraits/selfportrait-2011-03.jpg" caption="X" %}